 Ten Polisian divisions had been raised and trained over the past six months.
 Combined with a twenty-thousand strong expeditionary force from their allies, the Kingdoms of Västergötland and Östergötland, they had formed a six-digit-sum that dwarfed every army since the war began.

-It had been the Federation’s last hope against the Eastling scourge, only to be shattered in a single day by the invaders’ northern force.
+It had been the Federation’s last hope against the Eastling scourge, only to be shattered in a single day of pitched battle against the invaders’ northern force.
+It had happened again, just like when she lost Aleksei, just like when she saw her own comrades destroyed, just like when she agreed to take this position…

 “Marshal Tuchkov!
 MARSHAL!”